mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

 The [OPA blog post](https://strimzi.io/blog/2020/08/05/using-open-policy-agent-with-strimzi-and-apache-kafka/) does a great job describing all the currently supported authorization mechanisms, and basic concepts.
 We'll assume that you have read it and that we have the basics covered.

 Keycloak authorization works by adding another layer on top of [OAuth authentication](https://strimzi.io/blog/2019/10/25/kafka-authentication-using-oauth-2.0/).
 The OAuth authentication is performed during client session initiation, when the OAuth 2.0 access token is received and validated, then stored in session context for possible later use.
 Keycloak authorization relies on the stored token.
 It expects that the token was created by the same issuer (the same Keycloak instance or cluster, and the same realm), and that the token is valid.
 The valid token is needed in order to obtain the list of grants for the current session from Keycloak Authorization Services.
-The valid token is also needed to refresh that list of grants during the session.
+The valid token is also needed to regularly refresh that list of grants during the session.

+## Preconditions for using 'keycloak' authorization

-In short, there are two requirements for Keycloak authorization to operate smoothly:
+There are two requirements for Keycloak authorization to operate smoothly:
+* A recent version of Keycloak has to be used (version 9+)
-* OAuth authentication has to be configured - using the same Keycloak backend
+* OAuth authentication has to be configured for Strimzi Kafka cluster - using the same Keycloak backend as used for authorization
 * Token validity has to be ensured at all times which is achieved by enabling re-authentication

 Re-authentication is a functionality provided by Apache Kafka for token-based authentication mechanisms, which allows the client to send a valid new token when the current one expires, and to continue using the already established secure connection, by effectively starting a new authenticated session over the existing connection.
-A special listener configuration option called `maxSecondsWithoutReauthentication`, introduced in Strimzi 0.20.0, is required to enable re-authentication.
+A special listener configuration option called `maxSecondsWithoutReauthentication`, introduced in Strimzi 0.20.0, has to be set in order to enable re-authentication.
 If re-authentication is not activated and Keycloak authorization is used, any operation performed after the access token has expired will result in Kafka client receiving the `org.apache.kafka.common.errors.AuthorizationException`.
 In that situation the client will normally try to reinitialize the `KafkaProducer` / `KafkaConsumer` and continue sending / receiving messages.
-That kind of recovery is more time consuming, especially with TLS connections, and can represent a highly undesired hiccup in the otherwise smooth flow of message processing.
+That kind of recovery is time consuming, especially with TLS connections, and can represent a highly undesired hiccup in the otherwise smooth flow of message processing.

 NOTE: In earlier versions of Strimzi the re-authentication can't be enabled through Kafka CR or any other supported mechanism.